PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 You can now use the access token to authenticate your client in the next requests.
 You can use it by providing the `Authorization` header with the value `Bearer YOUR_ACCESS_TOKEN`.

 Remember that the access token is valid for a limited time.
 After it expires, you need to get a new one.
 It is also crucial to provide scopes that your client can use.
 If you don't give the correct scopes, you won't be able to access some endpoints.

+Access token is a JWT token.
+JWT stands for JSON Web Token that contains information about the client and the scopes it can use.
+It's signed with a secret key, so you can be sure that the token is valid and hasn't been tampered with.
+You can go to [jwt.io](https://jwt.io/) to see the token's content after you decode it.

+### Authorization server

+The authorization server is responsible for issuing access tokens to the client after successfully authenticating the client.
+It is also responsible for validating the client's credentials and providing the client with the necessary scopes.

+In the new PrestaShop API implementation, the authorization server is built into the API itself, but it is modular and can be replaced with any other OAuth2 server implementation.
+One example is [Keycloak](https://www.keycloak.org/), which is a popular open-source identity and access management solution.
+You can use Keycloak to manage your clients and their access to the API, and here's an [example module](https://github.com/PrestaShop/keycloak_connector_demo) that shows how to integrate Keycloak with PrestaShop.

 ## Information about the API Client